MoreWithUs Spring 2023 Scholarship Competition

 - Are you currently enrolled in high school, vocational school or college?
 If yes, you are eligible to apply.

 - Need some cash for school?
-MoreWithUs - Everyday Jobs is providing two one thousand dollar ($1,000) Scholarships which you can use toward books, tuition, or anything else related to school expenses.
+MoreWithUs - Everyday Jobs is providing two $1,000 (one thousand dollar) Scholarships which you can use toward books, tuition, or anything else related to school expenses.

 - Email your essay to: firstname.lastname@example.org

-- Winners will be announced by February 1, 2022 on our social media—follow us on Instagram, Twitter, Facebook, LinkedIn, YouTube, and TikTok.
+- Winners will be announced around February 1, 2023 on our social media—follow us on Instagram, Twitter, Facebook, LinkedIn, YouTube, and TikTok.

-- The winners will also have their essays posted at MoreWithUs platforms.
+- The winners will have their essay or video posted on MoreWithUs’ social media platforms.

-- Alvin Gutierrez, Northeastern Illinois University, Summer/Fall 2021 winner for essay “The Everyday Job of a Campus Event Coordinator: The Pursuit of Success.”
+Alvin Gutierrez, Northeastern Illinois University.
+Essay on “The Everyday Job of a Campus Event Coordinator: The Pursuit of Success” (2021 award).

-- Drew Emerson, Howard University, Fall 2020 winner for essay “Everyday Job: Law Internship and the Entertainment World.”
+- Drew Emerson, Howard University.
+Essay on “Everyday Job: Law Internship and the Entertainment World” (2020 award).

-Rachel (Ray) Epstein-Shuman, Albert Einstein High School in Maryland, Fall 2020 winner for essay “Everyday Job of Public Speaking and Youth Activism.”
+Rachel (Ray) Epstein-Shuman, Albert Einstein High School in Maryland.
+Essay “Everyday Job of Public Speaking and Youth Activism” (2020 award).